hoangcuong2011/Good-Papers/Gaussian Process.md

 Why do we need a set of functions instead of a specific and useful function?
 Think about this: in practice we may want to perform a regression, but there doesn't exist any specific function that you defined in advance, e.g. y = ax+b, that perfectly matches the data) (See this: http://katbailey.github.io/images/bad_least_squares.png).
-Because we cannot define such a function, it makes senses to find a set of functions f. (???)
+Because we cannot define such a function, it makes senses to aim to search for a distribution over functions instead.

 Can we define a distribution over functions?
 It sounds nontrivial but we can.
 GPs assume that